lukefitzwolfgang/icatproject/contrib/icat-xml-test-client/README.txt

 The web service client is generated using wsimport tool from jdk.
 The ICATService class has been modified manually to add a convenience constructor.

-The @XmlElement annotation from the datafile property in the DatafileParameter class and also from the dataset property in the DatasetParameter class had to be removed since otherwise the dataset or datafile element could not be retrieved by the xml unmarshaller and icat throws an exception since the dataset/datafile are mandatory.
+The @XmlElement(namespace = "http://icatproject.org") annotation was generated
+by wsimport for several properties.
+These properties could not be retrieved later on by the xml unmarshaller.
+The annotations had to be removed to be able to marshall/unmarshall these properties correctly.
+The origin of this issue seems to be the xsd referenced by the wsdl of icat.
+The elements that cause the issue above are all declared as references
+(e.g. <xs:element ref="tns:dataset" .../>)
+instead of simple elements
+(e.g. <xs:element name="..." type="tns:dataset" .../>).

+The following properties were concerned:

+Datafile.dataset
+DatafileParameter.datafile
+DatasetParameter.dataset
+InputDatafile.datafile
+InputDataset.dataset
+OutputDatafile.datafile
+OutputDataset.dataset

 An addtional member called searchId has been added to the EnityBaseBean class to handle reference resolving over icat queries.